NASTUSHA450/Yoga_Inspires/README.md

 # Yoga_Inspires
-Redisighn of an old yoga site/blog
+Redesighn of an old yoga site/blog